A look at COVID-19 reopening plans across the country

 Quebec:

-Nine of Quebec's 17 regions, including the province's largest cities and the areas surrounding them, move from yellow to green on the pandemic alert level system as of today.
-The province's other regions were already at the green level.

-Several green zone restrictions were relaxed further today, with up to 20 people now allowed to share a table on restaurant and bar patios.
+Up to 20 people are now allowed to share a table on restaurant and bar patios.

-Outdoor gatherings on private property can also now include up to 20 people.
-Capacity for weddings and funerals is also rising to 250 people, but wedding receptions will be capped at 25 attendees indoors and 50 outside.
+Outdoor gatherings on private property can also include up to 20 people.
+Capacity for weddings and funerals is now 250 people, but wedding receptions are capped at 25 attendees indoors and 50 outside.

 Quebec ended its nightly curfew on May 28.
 It also lifted travel bans between regions and increased the number of people allowed to attend sporting events and festivals to 3,500.